 How long is the service life of such a fuel cell CHP?

-The service life is at least 10 years and there is no financial risk thanks to our full maintenance contract as part of the KfW 433 subsidy.
+The service life is at least 10 years and there is no financial risk thanks to our full maintenance contract.